Wedding Dreams: What Does Getting Married in a Dream Mean?

 Anxiety Dreams and Fear of the Unknown

 Are you getting married soon?
-Are you having recurrent nightmares about forgetting the wedding, showing up late or naked, going to the wrong venue, your wedding cake melting in the cold November rain?
+Are you having recurrent nightmares about forgetting the wedding, showing up late or naked, going to the wrong venue, or your wedding cake melting in the cold November rain?

 Wedding disaster dreams are common and you can expect them if you are tying the knot soon.
 Dreams of these types are typically anxiety dreams.
 Anxiety dreams are nocturnal expressions of all the fears we repress about all the things that might go wrong with big events in our lives.